 The Watch List is in effect at all international sea ports and airports.

-Placing a child's name on the airport watch list
+Placing a child's name on the Family Law Watchlist

-To place a child's name on the watch list, you will be required to obtain a Court Order or an application for an immediate order (often referred to as a restraining or retention order) that directs the AFP to place the name of the child on the Airport Watch List.
+To place a child's name on the watch list, you will be required to obtain a Court Order or an application for an immediate order (often referred to as a restraining or retention order) that directs the AFP to place the name of the child on the Family Law Watchlist.
 The direction from the Court must be specific and not implied.

 A certified copy of the Court Order must be provided to the AFP.